Whyiest/Juice-Shop-Write-up/1-star/bully_chatbot.md

 **Difficulty:** ⭐ (1/6)

-The challenge requires participants to interact with a support chatbot and manipulate it into providing a coupon code.
-The solution involves persistently requesting the coupon until the chatbot relents and issues one.
+The challenge requires to interact with a support chatbot and manipulate it into providing a coupon code.

 ## Tools Used